Usage

 Supported Not supported.
 Only static plots are produced.

-Save plot to file Plots can be saved as embeddable SVG or HTML files Plots can be saved to a full HTML file
+Save plot to file Plots can be saved as embeddable HTML file Plots can be saved to static HTML, SVG, PNG or PDF files.

 Jupyter